top of page

 Vienna on a map of Austria

-Vienna is famous for its coffee house culture and world-class museums, but Vienna is best described in poetry.
+Vienna is best described in poetry.
 For example, from Spanish poet and playwright Federico García Lorca's 1930 poem "Little Viennese Waltz":

 In Vienna I will dance with you